StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

     + Contains at least one single column.
     + All involved columns can only appear once.

-    base view name: The original table name of the materialized view.
+    base_view_name: The original table name of the materialized view.
 Required.
     + Must be a single table and not a subquery

-    group by: Grouped column of materialized view.
+    GROUP BY: Grouped column of materialized view.
 Optional.
     + The data not filled will not be grouped.

-    order by: sort order of materialized view.
+    ORDER BY: sort order of materialized view.
 Optional.
     + The order of the column sort must be the same as the column declaration order in select_expr.

-    + If order by is not declared, sort columns are automatically supplemented by rules.
+    + If ORDER BY is not declared, sort columns are automatically supplemented by rules.

       If the materialized view is of an aggregate type, all grouped columns are automatically supplemented with sort columns.